 And what about the structure and redaction of the Qur’an?
-In what measure were those influenced by people and context instead of divine revelation?
+In what measure were they influenced by people and context instead of divine revelation?
 The different revelations weren’t put in chronological order, for example, and the surahs are ordered longest to shortest.
 That implies quite some ‘human’ influence on the eventual Qur’an, does it not?

 But if there might have been such an influence in the order of the surahs, why would we not go one step further and also suppose that, in the course of history, certain words might have changed or that some sentences might have been altered?

-I am convinced that the Qur’an, as we know it now, is exactly the same as the Prophet recited and I base this conviction on several arguments.
+I am convinced that the Qur’an, as we know it now, is exactly the same as the Prophet recited it and I base this conviction on several arguments.

 As you notice, I don’t use any theological arguments.
-When I teach I don’t use any theological arguments either, because my students aren’t only Muslims.
+When I teach, I don’t use any theological arguments either, because my students aren’t only Muslims.
 Sometimes they’re Jewish, Christian, Hindu or Buddhist.
 I am not a theologian or a preacher; I am an academic and I deal with language, style and translation, so it’s not my job to convince people of my faith.

 Did this consideration influence your translation as well?

 As you know, the Qur’an recognizes the scriptures sent to Moses and Jesus and acknowledges the prophets of these traditions.
 It says that all prophets came with the same message: to believe in one God and call people to act according to His law and it confirmed that they would have to account for their deeds on Judgement Day.
 That certainly affects my view.
 People often forget that the Qur’an calls upon Jews and Christians to stick to the teachings sent to them by God.
 So, as a Muslim, I would also like Christians to be very good Christians and Jews to be very good Jews.
 Some aren’t, but I have also had the good fortune to meet some Christians that truly were living saints.
 I have met more Christians than Jews, but I’m certain there are saintly Jews as well.
-So I don’t condemn or judge people on the basis of their faith because I know from the Qur’an and the Hadith that only God has the sole right to judge who goes to hell or paradise.
+So, I don’t condemn or judge people on the basis of their faith because I know from the Qur’an and the hadith that only God has the sole right to judge who goes to hell or paradise.
 No-one else can claim this right.

 Would you say that this premise makes your translation different from the others?

 Yes, but I only take this premise because it is a principle that the Qur’an itself expounds.
 Some people wrote to certain governments in the Arab world to say that my translation shouldn’t be allowed because it was too lenient and liberal towards the Jews and the Christians.
 But I produced a very convincing counter argument from the Qur’an itself and it was accepted.
-They even bought a large amount of copies for distribution. (laughs)
+They even bought a large amount of copies for distribution.
+(Muhammad laughs.)

-Another part of your translation that struck me was the way you ended Al Fatiha: “Guide us to the straight path: the path of those You have blessed, those who incur no anger and who have not gone astray.”
-In a footnote you add: “Note that the word ‘anger’ is not attributed to God, as it is in many translations”.
-Again a small but very significant change.
-Is it really undeniably so?
+Another part of your translation that struck me was the way you translated Al-Fatiha.Your translation reads: “In the name of God, the Lord of Mercy, the Giver of Mercy!
+Praise belongs to God, Lord of the Worlds, the Lord of Mercy, the Giver of Mercy, Master of the Day of Judgement.
+It is You we worship; it is You we ask for help.
+Guide us to the straight path: the path of those You have blessed, those who incur no anger and who have not gone astray.”
+I was especially surprised by your choice of the expression ‘those who incur no anger’.
+Most translations state something like ‘those who have evoked Your anger’.
+In a footnote, you also add: “Note that the word ‘anger’ is not attributed to God, as it is in many translations.”
+Again, a small but very significant change.

 I would guess that it sometimes seems almost impossible to find the proper translation for certain words and sentences since, as this example shows, translation often also implies interpretation.